Wednesday, January 24, 2007

 The whole thing happened in about a month and a half.
 That's how Mr. Jeff Wilson likes to do things; in a frenzy.
 First I had to do a logo.
 What does a Snazzy Pig look like?
 Is he in a zoot suit or white tie and tails?

 Then I had to quickly design a neon sign so that it could be fabricated and installed by Dec.
-2 or s
+2 or so.
+A big one.

 They were going to be making, bottling, and selling their own BBQ sauce, so they needed labels; 2 sizes of bottles, hot and mild.